Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 #### Notes
 - Some inherited U.E functions, such as `CreateDefaultSubObject` must be called in the constructor.
 - If a TypeScript class overrides the Constructor, initialization of any U.E supported member variables will be taken over by TypeScript.
 Changing them inside of the editor will not take effect.
-- Initialization of variables not recognised by U.E is not supported within the overrided Constructor.
+- Initialization of variables not recognized by U.E is not supported within the overrided Constructor.
 This includes variables annotated with `@no-blueprint`. ([Supported Types](#data-types))
 - You cannot reserve new JS resources, such as creating a lambda closure, within the Constructor.
 It will overload the virtual machine and cause unexpected resource issues.

 ### Data Types
-The list of data types recognised by Unreal Engine are as follows:
+The list of data types recognized by Unreal Engine are as follows:

 | Type |
 | :---: |